pravin096/dr-using-nlp/README.md

 ## 1. Introduction

 This project involves development of a supervised learning model to classify text messages (direct or via social media) that disaster response organizations receive following a disaster.
 Typically, different organizations/ teams within organizations focus on addressing different problems such as providing food, shelter, water, medical aid and/or products, fixing infrastructure.
 These problems have been mapped to 36 categories.
 Two datasets have been provided - one containing text messages received (and associated data) and another containing corresponding category labels have been provided for this project.

-Photo by <a href="https://unsplash.com/@espenbi?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Espen Bierud</a> on <a href="https://unsplash.com/s/photos/tornado?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-![Photo by Espen Beirud] (https://github.com/pravin096/dr-using-nlp/blob/main/web_app/app/static/espen-bierud-image-unsplash.jpg)

-Photo by <a href="https://unsplash.com/@nasa?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">NASA</a> on <a href="https://unsplash.com/s/photos/tornado?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ## 2. Project Objectives